 ABOUT ME

-I truly believe that knowledge is fundamental to politics, economics, culture, arts, and public life of modern society and that technology can dramatically improve human condition.
-As an academic, I am committed to rigorous theoretical and policy-oriented research that empowers citizens in the knowledge-based society, shapes public policy to ensure that the public good is central to innovation in biomedical science and technology, and embraces the values of open society - moral universalism, social justice, equity, human rights, diversity, and tolerance.
-As Founder and Research Director of the Canadian Institute for Genomics and Society (Genomics4S), a Toronto-based nonprofit organization, I have been working to advance public knowledge of and engagement with the emerging genomic, stem cell and assisted reproductive technologies and encourage social responsibility in biotechnology research and innovation.
+I truly believe that scientific knowledge is fundamental to politics, economics, culture, arts, and public life in modern society and that technological innovation can dramatically improve human condition.
+As an academic, I am committed to rigorous theoretical and policy-oriented research that empowers citizens in the knowledge-based society, shapes public policy to ensure that the public good is central to science and technology innovation, and embraces the values of open society - moral universalism, social justice, equity, human rights, diversity, and tolerance.
+In my current role as the Founder and Research Director of the Canadian Institute for Genomics and Society, a Toronto-based nonprofit organization, I work to advance public engagement with the emerging genomic and stem cell technologies and encourage social responsibility in biomedical innovation.
 I have previously held several research and teaching academic appointments.
+As a Research Associate & Sessional Lecturer at McMaster University in 2017-2018, I coordinated and managed research programs in global health ethics and innovation, funded with by Bill and Melinda Gates Foundation, and taught advanced bioethics and science communication in the Department of Philosophy and the School of Interdisciplinary Science.
 In 2015-2016, I was an Assistant Professor in the Bachelor of Arts and Science Program at Trent University, a new interdisciplinary program with an integrated curriculum that bridges the humanities/social sciences and the sciences.
 Prior to this, I worked for two years on large multi-disciplinary projects in the health sciences as a Research Associate and Project Manager in the Health Law Institute (HLI) at the University of Alberta, one of Canada's leading research centers in health law and science policy.
 At the University of Alberta, I also held appointments as the Inaugural Research Director of the Center for Public Involvement (2012-2013) and Adjunct Professor in the Faculty of Extension (2012-2015).
 I received my doctoral degree from the Graduate Program in Social and Political Thought at York University in Toronto in 2012, with a dissertation on the public communication and bio-politics of human embryonic stem cell research in the United States and the European Union.
 My research in science communication, public engagement and ELSI research (ethical, legal and social implications of the emerging technologies in biomedicine) has received international recognition through numerous publications in high-impact scientific journals and invited presentations at international conferences and workshops.
-I have previously taught university courses in bioethics, science and technology studies, science communication, scientific controversies, scientific and technical writing, and research methods at McMaster University, Trent University, York University, and University of Ontario Institute of Technology.
+I have previously taught university courses in bioethics, science and technology studies, science communication, scientific controversies, scientific and technical writing, and research methods at McMaster University, Trent University, York University, and Ontario Tech University.

 RESEARCH INTERESTS